jhoanborges/jhoanborgeswebapp/README.md

 ### Considerations:

-- You can use any framework or library for the ‚ÄúViews‚Äù and modified the code as required.
+- You can use any framework or library for the ìViewsî and modified the code as required.
 - You need to fix the existent or new errors
 - You can add styling if you believe it would provide a plus